js044/portfolio/content/work/nenrikido.md

 ---

 ## Overview
-Nenrikido is a web project I made to host my digital illustrations and free-to-use code.
-It is also home to a digital library, a richly featured Hugo-powered blog, and an RSS-integrated microblog.
-The site is modelled after a desktop layout and features a start menu footer modal, draggable windows, a search bar, and multiple themes.
+Nenrikido is a hybrid web project/social media account I made to host my digital illustrations and free-to-use code.
+It is also home to a digital library, an RSS-powered microblog, and other fun, interactive elements.
+The site is designed to mimic a desktop layout and features a start menu footer modal, draggable windows, a search bar, and multiple themes.

 {{< lightbox lightbox-id="nen" img-src="/images/work/nenrikido/styleguide.png" img-class="left-img" alt="A style guide." >}}

 ## Style Guide
-One of the most salient elements of Nenrikido's visual identity is the use of multiple different themes.
-Each theme triggers a change in header and body fonts, as well as color schemes.
-The background, the window backgrounds, the font, the window headers, and the window shadows all change color when the user selects a theme.
-The favicon also changes depending on which theme is active.
+One of the most salient elements of Nenrikido's visual identity is the use of multiple different theme.
+Each theme triggers a change in header and body fonts, the favicon, and the color schemes.
 On the index page, the menu icons change as well.
 I make an effort to use fonts that are free for commercial usage--the heart theme (Distro and National Park), the bubbles theme (Franxurter and Nunito), as well as the body font of the tulip theme (Delius) are all free.

 ## Tech Stack

 {{< stack >}}
-{{< icons/hugo >}} {{< icons/html >}} {{< icons/sass >}} {{< icons/js >}} {{< icons/github >}} {{< icons/neocities >}}
+{{< icons/hugo >}} {{< icons/html >}} {{< icons/sass >}} {{< icons/js >}} {{< icons/github >}} {{< icons/githubactions >}} {{< icons/neocities >}}
 {{< /stack >}}

 Nenrikido uses a static site generation stack to meet host site requirements and keep the site lightweight.
 My generator is **Hugo**, which allows for swift build times.
 I created a styling library with **SASS**, using theme maps and mix-ins to produce a visually interesting website.
 I also used **JavaScript** for functionality like modals, a footer clock, and theme switching.
 Additionally, I used JS libraries like **Muuri** and **Lunr** for layout control, draggable windows, tag filtering, and index/searching.
-The site is hosted on **Github** and I use a GitHub Action to automatically deploy my site to **Neocities**,  leveraging content-aware diffing for precise updates, optimizing efficiency by solely modifying altered files on each push.
+The site is hosted on **Github** and I use a **GitHub Action** to automatically deploy my site to **Neocities**,  leveraging content-aware diffing for precise updates, optimizing efficiency by solely modifying altered files on each push.

 ## Notable Features
 Nenrikido is an ambitious web project that will only grow over time.
 A few of its most notable features are its themes, a fully-featured original webring, and an RSS-powered microblog.